PACIO Transitions of Care Implementation Guide

 Section Code: LOINC 42348-3 Advance healthcare directives

-Description: Declarations by individuals made in advance of a situation in which they may be incompetent to decide about or articulate their wishes for their own care, stating their treatment preferences and limitations on treatment.
+Description: Declarations by individuals made in advance of a situation in which they may be unable to decide about or articulate their wishes for their own care, stating their treatment preferences and limitations on treatment.
 Examples include Personal Advance Care Plans, Portable Medical Orders, Mental Health Advance Directives, Episodic Advance Directives, POLST/MOLST forms.

 Allergies and Adverse Reactions